What is subject-verb agreement?

 A type of inflectional affixation, agreement in linguistics (also known as concord) is when a word changes its form because of other words in the sentence it relates to.
 In the English language, there aren’t many examples of words that show morphological changes because of a relationship they possess with another word.
 Beyond the relationship that subjects and verbs have, one common example of such agreement is found in the determiners ‘this’ and ‘that’ which agree in grammatical number with the noun phrase that follows.
 Such agreement between determiners and nouns is shown in the singular and plural examples below, in which ‘this’ becomes ‘these’ and ‘that’ becomes ‘those’:

 If, however, the verb and its subject do not agree in a sentence, then that sentence will be ungrammatical and appear very odd to a native speaker of the language, such as ‘I is studying English’ or ‘China are an interesting place’.
 It’s therefore very important at the university level that you correct your subject-verb agreement errors before you submit a final assignment so that your work will seem sufficiently proofread.
-But to do this, you’ll first need to understand that there are two different types of subject-verb agreement, which are explained in Lesson 2.
+But to do this, you’ll first need to understand that there are two different types of subject-verb agreement, which are explained in Chapter 2.

 Once you’ve completed all four chapters about subject-verb agreement, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.

 20 Marks for joining

 3 Marks for visiting daily

 10 Marks for writing feedback